ArtLabBocconi/RandCSPBench/README.md

 Our benchmark, **RandSATBench**, provides a mixed set of easy, hard, and unsatisfiable instances of constraint satisfaction problems, in particular *q-coloring* and *Boolean satisfiability* problems.

-The goal is to have a challenging setting where to compare the performance of deep learning methods (in particular Graph Neural Networks) versus classical exact and heuristic solvers.
+The goal is to have a challenging setting to compare the performance of deep learning methods (in particular Graph Neural Networks) versus classical exact and heuristic solvers.

 ## Structure of the Repository